 The title of the book and its antecedents has changed over the years.
 Back in the 19th century, Thomas Cook divided Europe into several volumes, allowing him to pack more routes into each book.
 We have in our Berlin office a copy of an 1874 volume entitled Cook’s Tourist Handbook to Switzerland via Paris.

 The present sequence of edition numbers dates from the mid-1990s when the book was called On the Rails Around Europe.
 For a couple of editions the book reverted to multiple volumes covering different parts of Europe but by 1998 Europe was reunited into a single book.
 By 2003 the title had morphed into Europe by Rail.

-For the first time in 2011, Europe by Rail came with the subtitle The Definitive Guide for Independent Travellers.
+For the first time in 2011, Europe by Rail came with the subtitle The Definitive Guide.
 And thus the book conspicuously connects with the past.
 Thomas Cook’s first tourist handbooks, written and published in the mid 1870s, were most surely the definitive handbooks for rail travellers of that period.

 We are grateful to the talented writers and editors who have looked after and developed the book over recent years.
 A special thank-you to Melissa Shales who wrote the first edition in the current numbering sequence.
 That was published in 1995.
 And we are deeply grateful to our close friend and colleague Tim Locke which curated the title over several editions from 2000 to 2010, and then very kindly passed the baton to us.
-Finally, a word of thanks to John Potter at ERT, with whom it has been a great pleasure to work on the 14th edition of Europe by Rail: The Definitive Guide for Independent Travellers.
+We offer our thanks to John Potter at ERT, whose support and enthusiasm for the 14th edition was critical.
+Now, with the 15th edition, we are going it alone, but remain ever grateful to the many people who have over the years made Europe by Rail such a success.